stevenc49/stevenc49.github.io/pages/practiceJournal.md

 title:  Practice Log
 ---

+### Jul 4

+Coded July Leetcode Challange (Ugly Num 2), got it working but TLE for large N.
+Then did longest padlindromic substring, can get it working for odd palindrome but not even.

+Sometimes, you just have to work on your coding ability and translating ideas to code.
+Even if solution doens't work out.

+Focus on getting more practice in.
+Especially coding pratice.

 ### Jul 3

 Another day, another battle to decide whether to continue working on leetcoding or work on business/self improvement.